taoillium/bittensor-subnet-taoillium/docs/environment_variables.md

 SRV_API_KEY_5G...=your_second_hotkey_api_key_here
 ```

+### Automatic API Key Recording

+The system automatically records the currently used API key to the `.env` file when the program exits gracefully (Ctrl+C or SIGTERM signal).
+This feature helps maintain a record of which API key was actually used during the session.

+#### How it works:
+1. **Priority Detection**: The system detects which API key is being used (hotkey-specific or global)
+2. **Signal Handling**: On graceful shutdown, the system captures the current API key
+3. **File Update**: The API key is recorded to the `.env` file, updating existing entries or adding new ones
+4. **Logging**: The action is logged for transparency

+#### Benefits:
+- **Session Tracking**: Know which API key was used in the last session
+- **Configuration Persistence**: Maintains the most recently used API key
+- **Debugging**: Helps identify which API key was active during issues
+- **Convenience**: No manual tracking required

 ### SRV_API_KEY Requirements
 1. **Registration Required**: You must register at [taoillium.ai](https://taoillium.ai) to obtain an API key
 2. **Token Expiration**: The default expiration time is 30 minutes